Spritetm/mn812_module/README.md

 31	|	5V		|	5V
 32	|	GND		|	GND

+Note that all signals are 5V, but they seem to happily accept 3.3V signals.
 The module does not have an internal clock generator.
-Clock needs to be supplied on pin A15.
+A clock signal needs to be supplied on pin A15.
 It is unknown what clock specifically was used, but it's not critical:
 I used 8MHz since the MCU on the main PCB is specified up to that frequency.

-# Using this software
+# Using the software in this repository

 This sofware is written for an ESP32-S3 board.
 It has an API for interfacing with the module, as well as a basic demo: rotary encoders show a percentage and light up, pressing